-Both men and women can have procedures to make them permanently unable to have children.
+Sterilisation refers to procedures to make people permanently unable to have children.
 Sterilisation is not used as a method of contraception for young people except in very special circumstances.

 Sterilisation is more than 99.5% effective at preventing any future pregnancies depending on the method used.